Editor's Note: This story originally appeared on NewRetirement.

 Once you have figured out the best way to cut your current expenses, you will be better able to start taking advantage of catch-up retirement savings.

-You probably already know that there’s a limit to how much you’re allowed to save in tax-advantaged retirement account such as IRAs and 401(k) plans.
+You probably already know that there’s a limit to how much you’re allowed to save in tax-advantaged retirement accounts such as IRAs and 401(k) plans.